-Right at Home of Westchester County is locally owned and operated by Lou Giampa.
+Right at Home Westchester is locally owned and operated by Lou Giampa.

-In October 2013, Lou Giampa celebrated his 16-year anniversary of working as a portfolio manager on Wall Street.
-But, that same year, when his grandmother was diagnosed with brain cancer, Giampa said he felt compelled to do something for his ailing relative.
-That “something” was quitting his Wall Street finance job, getting his CNA license and becoming a caregiver for his grandmother.
+In October of 2013, Lou Giampa celebrated his 16-year anniversary of working as a portfolio manager on Wall Street.
+But that same year, when his grandmother was diagnosed with brain cancer, Giampa said he felt compelled to do something for his ailing relative.
+That “something” was leaving his Wall Street finance job, getting his Certified Nursing Aide (CNA) certification and becoming a caregiver for his grandmother.

 “When I was younger, I had another grandmother who was living in a nursing home, and I used to visit her often,” said Giampa.
-“But, we weren’t happy with the level of care that she was receiving in that facility.
-When my other grandmother fell ill about a year ago, we knew that we wanted to give her a better kind of care, and I saw how much better her life could be receiving home care.”
+“Unfortunately, we weren’t happy with the level care that she was receiving in that particular facility.
+When my other grandmother fell ill about a year ago, we knew that we wanted to give her a different kind of care, and I saw how much better her life could be receiving home care.”

-The former Cornell football player said that the time he spent as a NYS-certified nurse’s aide caring for his grandmother, as well as working for seniors with Alzheimer’s and dementia and rehabilitation patients, was an incredibly fulfilling change from the bustle of Wall Street.
+The former Cornell football player said that the time he spent as a NYS-certified nurse’s aide caring for his grandmother, as well as working for seniors with Alzheimer’s, dementia and rehabilitation patients, was an incredibly fulfilling change from the bustle of Wall Street.